AP 850: Transportation Services

 Definitions

-a) Alternate seat: refers to any seat on a bus that transports a student to an approved location other than the student’s residence as defined in section 4.1 of the Education Act.
+a) Alternate Location: shall refer to any seat on a bus that transports a student to an approved location other than the student's residence as defined in section 4.1 of the Education Act.

-b) Attendance Area: refers to the area of catchment for each designated school, as determined by the Parkland School Division Board of Trustees, and as established under section 10(3) of the Education Act.
+c) Attendance Area: shall refer to the area of catchment for each designated school, as determined by the Parkland School Division Board of Trustees, and as established under section 10{3) of the Education Act.

-c) Congregated stop: refers to a bus stop where a group of students meet to take a school bus to their school.
+d) Congregated Stop: shall refer to a bus stop where a group of students meet to take a school bus to their school.

-d) Designated school: shall mean the school to which a student is assigned based on the student’s attendance area, as defined in sections 4 and 4.1 of the Education Act.
+e) Designated School: shall refer to the school to which a student is assigned based on the student's attendance area, as defined in sections 4, and 4.1 of the Education Act.

-f) Residence: (Primary Residence) shall refer to the residence of a resident student – as per the Education Act, Section 4(1): “a student is a resident student of the board of the school division in which the student’s parent resides.
+i) Residence: (Primary Residence) shall refer to the residence of a resident student - as per the Education Act, Section 4(1): "a student is a resident student of the board of the school division in which the student's parent resides".

-g) School-of-choice student: refers to a student (Grade K – 12) who resides within the provincially determined boundary area of the school division but is attending a school other than their designated attendance area school.
+j) School-of-Choice and/or Program-of-Choice Student: shall refer to a student in kindergarten through grade twelve (K-12) who resides within the provincially determined boundary area of the school division but is attending a school, or a program housed in a school, other than their designated school.

-h) Transfer site: shall refer to a location where multiple school buses meet to transfer students to their connecting school buses.
+k) Transfer Site: shall refer to a location where multiple school buses meet to transfer students to their connecting school buses.

 Procedures